sciactive/nephele/packages/authenticator-pam/README.md

 # Options / Defaults

 - `realm` = `'Nephele WebDAV Service'`: The realm is the name reported by the server when the user is prompted to authenticate.
+- `allowedUIDs` = `'1000-59999'`: Comma separated UID ranges that are allowed to log in.

 ## realm

 It should be HTTP header safe (shouldn't include double quotes or semicolon).

+## allowedUIDs

+You can set, for example, "0,1000-1999" to allow the first 1000 normal users and root to log in.

+Root is always UID 0.
+On most systems, daemon users are assigned UIDs in the range 2-999, normal users are assigned UIDs in the range 1000-65533, and the "nobody" user is assigned UID 65534.

 # License